 - Homeowners or renters insurance: Policies typically cover your personal belongings when they’re damaged or stolen from your car, again up to your policy limits.

-- Credit card: The credit card you use as payment for the rental car may also include limited vehicle rental coverage that kicks in after your primary insurance.
+- Credit card: The credit card you use as payment for the rental car may also include limited vehicle rental coverage that kicks in after your primary insurance is depleted.
 Travel credit cards tend to provide more generous rental car coverage as an automatic perk or possibly for purchase.

 Beware that even if you have rental car coverage through a personal car insurance policy or credit card, rental agencies may charge you a “loss of use” fee for lost rental income while the rental car is being repaired.
 Your personal auto insurance usually doesn’t cover that fee, and your credit card may only provide limited loss-of-use coverage, if it covers anything.
 Rental car insurance from the rental agency likely includes this coverage under the loss-damage waiver.
 It’s essential to review your policy or card benefits agreement to understand its coverages before you rent a car.